rhish9h/rhish9h/README.md

 I’ve always been fascinated by technology and love programming.
 I’m constantly learning new things and striving for continuous improvement.

-- 🌱 I’m currently working with Java, Spring Boot and PostgreSQL.
+- 🌱 My subjects for the Fall 2022 semester:
+  - SER 501 Advanced Data Structures and Algorithms
+  - SER 515 Foundations of Software Engineering
+  - CSE 564 Software Design

 <hr/>